suryaavala/zen_search/README.md

     2. If we are searching for a non primary key, then looking at the relevant entry in that index gives a list of primary keys and we'd have to return their entries from primary key index.
 So this is an `O(m)` time operation where `m` is the number of matches, worst case scenario where we get every data point matched leads to `O(n)` time complexity (where n is the number of data points)
 5. When it comes to related entries, it's just an abstraction on top of single `Entity()`
    1. example, search on `user._id` triggers a search on `ticket.submitter_id == user._id && ticket.assignee_id == user._id` && `organization.id == user.organization_id`

+<i>The solution for search implementation at it's core is doing a hash table lookup for the search value in the index for the search term</i>

 #### Improvements / Things to think about / Notes